 - It sets a bad example and develops bad habits in younger siblings as well.

-Here's another example of a recent frequent occurrence in our home by the laundry-folders: laundry is folded and put away but then the baskets were left around the house... every single time, 4 times a week.
+Here's another example of a recent frequent occurrence in our home by the oldest laundry-folders: laundry is folded and put away but then the baskets were left around the house... every single time, 4 times a week.
 Now, to improve their character and their selective memory they write this list five times if they need to in an effort to impress the why behind this responsibility, and I'm pleased to say that their selective memory has become active memory again at least for now. *wink* Here's their list:

 Laundry Baskets Put Away Because:

-- The house looks clean and orderly.
+- Then house is clean and orderly.

 - No young children are tempted to play with it when they should be attentive to what they're supposed to be doing.